 Carter’s Early Years

 Carter showed his leadership abilities even as a boy.
 By the age of 13, he had saved enough money from selling produce to buy five rental houses.
-He graduated in the top 10% of his class at the Naval Academy.
-He taught nuclear engineering to the crew of the first nuclear submarine, the Seawolf.
+He graduated in the top 10% of his class at the Naval Academy and subsequently taught nuclear engineering to the crew of the first nuclear submarine, the Seawolf.

-In 1970, he became Georgia’s governor.
+In 1970, Carter became Georgia’s governor.
 He continued to fight segregation and cut government bureaucracy.
-He then became chair of the Democratic Governor’s Campaign Committee, then the campaign chair of the Democratic National Committee.
-He won the presidency in 1976 by running as an outsider who would clean up Washington.
-The public was hungry for change after Watergate and stagflation.
+He became chair of the Democratic Governor’s Campaign Committee, then the campaign chair of the Democratic National Committee.
+He won the presidency in 1976 by running as an outsider who would clean up Washington after the Watergate scandal.

 Carter was born on October 1, 1924.
-As of January 2019, he was 94 years old.
+As of June 2022, he was 97 years old.
 That makes him the oldest living president.
 On March 22, 2019, he turned 94 years and 172 days, making Carter the longest-living president to date.